External Recruitment Definition:

 Most probably when the company is in need of those candidates who can provide creative ideas for the growth of the company, then the company needs to go with an external recruitment process for the overall development of the company.

-Therefore, once the company understands the working nature of an external recruitment then there is a possibility that the company might select a candidate with new and better creative ideas.
+Therefore, once the company understands the working nature of external recruitment then there is a possibility that the company might select a candidate with new and better creative ideas.

 6. Lesser internal politics: